csharpfritz/Quiltoni.PixelBot/README.md

 ## Developing

 Are you interested in contributing to the project?
-To find information on how to get started deveoping and enhancing the PixelBot, please refer to the [Docs/Development](./Docs/Development/) documents.
+To find information on how to get started developing and enhancing the PixelBot, please refer to the [Docs/Development](./Docs/Development/) documents.